fluid-cloudnative/fluid/README.md

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/fluid)](https://artifacthub.io/packages/helm/fluid/fluid)

 ## What is Fluid?
-Fluid is an open source Kubernetes-native Distributed Dataset Orchestrator and Accelerator for data-intensive applications, such as big data and AI applications.
+Fluid is an open-source Kubernetes-native Distributed Dataset Orchestrator and Accelerator for data-intensive applications, such as big data and AI applications.
 It is hosted by the [Cloud Native Computing Foundation](https://cncf.io) (CNCF) as a sandbox project.

 # Fluid
 English | [简体中文](./README-zh_CN.md)